-We have investigated the evolution of circularised tori with well defined inner and outer boundaries, similar to the compact discs formed by the tidal disruption of stars around a supermassive black hole.
-We demonstrate unmagnetised remnants of tidal disruption events are unstable to the m = 1 mode of the Papaloizou-Pringle instability.
-We find that this instability drives ring spreading and angular momentum transport that may be parameterised in terms of a Shakura-Sunyaev α viscosity.
-Finally, the evolution of this instability in a circularised tidal disruption remnant can drive a super-Eddington mass accretion rate prior to the onset of the magneto-rotational instability after about eighteen orbits, these accretion rates are not expected to be sustained for more than a few orbits.
+We have investigated the evolution of circularized tori with welldefined inner and outer boundaries, similar to the compact discs formed by the tidal disruption of stars around a supermassive black hole.
+We demonstrate unmagnetized remnants of TDEs are unstable to the m = 1 mode of the PPI.
+We find that this instability drives ring spreading and angular momentum transport that may be parametrized in terms of a Shakura-Sunyaev $\alpha$ viscosity.
+Finally, the evolution of this instability in a circularized tidal disruption remnant can drive a super-Eddington mass accretion rate prior to the onset of the MRI.
+As the accretion will be driven by the MRI after about 18 orbits, these accretion rates are not expected to be sustained for more than a few orbits.